asagi4/ComfyUI-CADS/README.md

 The `rescale` parameter applies optional normalization to the noised conditioning.
 It's disabled at 0.

-`apply_to` allows you to apply the noise selectively.
+`apply_to` allows you to apply the noise selectively. `key` selects where to add the noise.

 # Bugs

+Noise was previously applied to cross attention.
+It's now applied by default to the regular conditioning `y`, which seems to make more sense.
+Use the `key` parameter to restore the old behaviour.

 The implementation might not be correct at all; I'm not 100% clear on the math as to where the noise is actually supposed to be added. and I couldn't make it produce quite the same results as the A1111 node.
 The algorithm still seems to help with variety though.

-Not tested with SDXL.
-Might do weird things.

-I'm not sure if the rescale parameter does anything useful, but feel free to experiment.